pkkid/python-plexapi/docs/configuration.rst

     Log level to use when for plexapi logging (default: INFO).

 **path**
-    Filepath to save plexapi logs to.
+    File path to save plexapi logs to.
 If not specified, plexapi will not save logs to an output file (default: None).

 **rotate_bytes**